 Do I have to be 18 to be in the Work4College Program?

-No. If you are under 18, your parent or legal guardian will have to sign your Work4College Program contract.
+No. If you are under 18, your parents or legal guardian will have to sign your Work4College Program Contract.
 You must have completed at least tenth grade!

 Is this Program need-based (do you have to qualify for financial aid to be in the program)?